-- All incidents will be logged on SIMS (and in the most serious of cases on My Concern) and analysed termly - Heads of Year and Heads of Key Stage will analyse the data in relation to students, locations, age groups and patterns of occurrence and report back to the wider SLT - Annual student and parent surveys will include questions specifically about the issues of bullying and Child on Child abuse in order to facilitate identification of necessary actions to improve the School's anti-bullying strategies

-• The Governor's Inclusion panel will monitor the effectiveness of this policy.
+- All incidents will be logged on the MIS system (and in the most serious of cases on CPOMS) and analysed termly - Heads of Year and the Assistant Headteacher for Behaviour and Attitudes will analyse the data in relation to students, locations, age groups and patterns of occurrence and report back to the wider SLT - Annual student and parent surveys will include questions specifically about the issues of bullying and Child on Child abuse in order to facilitate identification of necessary actions to improve the School's anti-bullying strategies - The Governor's Inclusion panel will monitor the effectiveness of this policy.
 This policy will be reviewed every two years.